-- Groundwater monitoring of standing water levels in the proposed replacement bores within the North Wambo Creek alluvium, identifies standing water trigger levels, beyond predicted modelled impacts; and/or - Monitoring of aquatic ecosystems in accordance with the BMP identifies a potential or actual decline in aquatic health, beyond natural fluctuations; and/or - Monitoring of Land Function Analysis (LFA) of riparian areas in accordance with the BMP identifies a potential or actual decline in creek stability, beyond natural fluctuations.
+- Groundwater monitoring of standing water levels in the monitoring bores within the North Wambo Creek alluvium upstream and downstream of the North Wambo Creek Diversion, identifies standing water levels inconsistent with previously observed responses, beyond predicted modelled impacts; and/or - Monitoring of aquatic ecosystems in accordance with the BMP identifies a potential or actual decline in aquatic health, beyond natural fluctuations; and/or - Monitoring of riparian areas in accordance with the BMP identifies a potential or actual decline in creek stability, beyond natural fluctuations.

-This TARP is summarised in Table 18.
+This TARP is summarised in Table 19.
 This TARP is also supported by the TARP in the SWMP